-Even though schools are usually designed to develop leadership skills, it is essential to note that the structure is biased towards those who are more inclined to be leaders.
+Even though schools are usually designed to develop leadership skills, it is essential to note that the structure is biased toward those who are more inclined to be leaders.
 For instance, in every group project, it is common to see the same person emerge as the leader while the others become followers.

-This is where your career path and choice of courses in your university life comes in.
+This is where your career path and choice of courses in your university life come in.
 You have to make the right decision during your college years if you actively wish to develop leadership skills.
 Opting for an MBA in Entrepreneurship is one way to help boost this skill.

 After all, in today’s world, entrepreneurship is considered to be the next big thing.
 There are over 582 million entrepreneurs in the world, as per The Hill.
-And according to Guidant Financial, 33 percent of these entrepreneurs at least have a high-school degree.
+And according to Guidant Financial, 33 percent of these entrepreneurs have at least a high-school degree.

 It is interesting to note that not as many people with graduate degrees are opting to be entrepreneurs.
-However, keeping in mind how difficult it is increasingly becoming to get a job as the number of employable workforce increases, many think that starting your own business, once you have the right skills and tools will be the best way to succeed in today’s world.
+However, keeping in mind how difficult it is increasingly becoming to get a job as the number of employable workforce increases, many think that starting your own business, once you have the right skills and tools, will be the best way to succeed in today’s world.

 Leaders Are Born in Schools